Learner062022/SQL-Table-Creation-Queries/README.md

 All the SQL queries for the following tables are contained in the `ManagingTables.sql` file:
   - **Stock Table**: Records shop items, including fields for item name, description, price, and quantity.
   - **Customer Details Table**: Stores customers' details, such as first name, surname, date of birth, phone number, email address and address.
 Gender is optional.
-  - **Company Stock Prices Table: Stores companies' current stock prices, including their name, ticker symbol and share price.
+  - **Company Stock Prices Table**: Stores companies' current stock prices, including their name, ticker symbol and share price.
-  - **Car Information Table: Stores information about cars, including make, model, number plate, year and registration state.
+  - **Car Information Table**: Stores information about cars, including make, model, number plate, year and registration state.
   - **Baby Details Table:** Records information about babies born at a hospital, including name, surname, gender, weight, height and birth date.
   - **Famous Landmarks Table**: Stores information about various famous landmarks, including name, rating, longitude, latitude, nearest city or town, country and distance from Perth.